Laws about Property, 1-15

 ‘Witches and wizards were not permitted to live because they were in league with the demonic powers that operated in the godless religions of the nations around Israel.
 See Lev.
 19:31, 20:27 and Deut.
 18:9–12.
 Modern occult practices are an invitation for Satan to go to work and destroy lives.’
 (Wiersbe)

-Ex 22:19 “Anyone who has sexual relations with an animal must be put to death.
+22:19 “Whoever has sexual relations with a beast must surely be put to death.

-Ex 22:20 “Whoever sacrifices to any god other than the LORD must be destroyed.
+22:20 “Whoever sacrifices to a god other than the LORD alone must be utterly destroyed.

-Ex 22:21 “Do not ill-treat an alien or oppress him, for you were aliens in Egypt.
+22:21 “You must not wrong a foreigner nor oppress him, for you were foreigners in the land of Egypt.

-Ex 22:28 “Do not blaspheme God or curse the ruler of your people.
+22:28 “You must not blaspheme God or curse the ruler of your people.

 “You must give me the firstborn of your sons” – The law of the firstborn first appears in Ex 13, and is repeated here.